-1 12. a.
-Gross income shall not include up to \$1,000 of gains or income from the sale or exchange of digital assets for other than legal tender, except that following the first taxable year that this section is in effect, the \$1,000 limit shall be increased annually by \$50.
+- c.
+A licensee or registrant that has custody of digital assets for one or more persons shall maintain in its custody an amount of each type of digital assets sufficient to satisfy the aggregate entitlements of the persons to the type of digital asset. d.
+The department may audit a licensee's compliance with this section.
+2[12. a.
+Gross income shall not include up to \$1,000 of gains or income from the sale or exchange of digital assets for other than legal tender, except that following the first taxable year that this section is in effect, the \$1,000 limit shall be increased annually by \$50. - b.
+Gross income shall not include up to \$250 of dividend distributions in the form of digital assets arising from the ownership of digital assets, except that following the first taxable year that this section is in effect, the \$250 limit shall be increased annually by \$20.

-- b.
-Gross income shall not include up to \$250 of dividend distributions in the form of digital assets arising from the ownership of digital assets, except that following the first taxable year that this section is in effect, the \$250 limit shall be increased annually by \$20. - 11 c.
-As used in this section "digital asset" shall mean the same as 12 that term is defined pursuant to section 1 of P.L. , c.
-(C.) 13 (pending before the Legislature as this bill).
+c.
+As used in this section "digital asset" shall mean the same as that term is defined pursuant to section 1 of P.L. , c.
+(C.) (pending before the Legislature as this bill). ]2

-15 13.
-This act shall take effect on the first day of the fourth month 16 next following enactment, except the commissioner may take any 17 anticipatory administrative action in advance as shall be necessary 18 for the implementation of this act.
+2[13.]
+12.2 This act shall take effect on the first day of the fourth month next following enactment, except the commissioner may take any anticipatory administrative action in advance as shall be necessary for the implementation of this act.